Supercolbat/cold-supercolbat/README.md

 3. All files are minified.
 Yes, even the HTML.
 And yes, even the [fonts](https://www.fontsquirrel.com/tools/webfont-generator).
 While full-blown optimizations aren't done as of right now, this could be the case in the future.

+    In addition, the files can be sent in gzip format for further compression.
+Most browsers automatically do this.

 ## 🚀 Technologies used
 ### [Pug](https://github.com/pugjs/pug)
 Pug is a template engine for **HTML** which offers a much easier to use syntax over HTML.
 However, Pug code still needs to be compiled down to HTML for it to be usable.
 > Pug is a high-performance template engine heavily influenced by [Haml](http://haml.info/)
 > and implemented with JavaScript for [Node.js](http://nodejs.org) and browsers.
 For bug reports,
 > feature requests and questions, [open an issue](https://github.com/pugjs/pug/issues/new).